Victor Gerson: Second mission

 Gerson and Clech went to Lyon where they met with SOE agent and American Virginia Hall.
 Gerson gradually built up an escape network to Spain with Lazare Rachline (Lucien Rachet) and Georges Levin, with Thérèse Mitrani in Lyon, René Feraggi in Marseille, and Jacques Mitterrand in Paris.
-He also installed groups in Perpignan and Montpellier.
+He also installed groups in Perpignan, under Josep Rovira and responsible for the border crossings and Montpellier.

-Gerson entrusted Rachline to exfiltrate the eleven SOE agents after they escaped from Mauzac prison on 16 July 1942 and made their way through Spain to England.
+Gerson entrusted to Rachline the task of exfiltrating the 11 SOE agents after they escaped from Mauzac prison on 16 July 1942 and made their way through Spain to England.
 The escaping agents included Michael Trotobas and Georges Bégué.

 On 19/20 August 1943 Gerson returned by plane to England, and on 14 September returned to France in a Hudson bomber which landed in France and was met by Henri Déricourt.

 Operating rules

 Gerson imposed strict rules on his members within the VIC escape line:

 Despite the circuit being penetrated three times by the Gestapo in June and October 1943 and January 1944, in which some members were arrested, the group was able to continue its activities.

 Gerson was arrested once while travelling on a train between Paris and Lyons, however his cover story was so convincing he was soon released.

 During the war he was infiltrated into France six times.